Philipse Manor Hall State Historic Site: History

-Philipse family holdings, which included the Philipse Patent, a 250 square mile tract that became today's Putnam and part of Dutchess counties, were sold at public auction by New York's Commissioners of Forfeitures during the Revolution.
+Philipse family holdings, which included the Philipse Patent, a 250 square mile tract that became today's Putnam and part of Dutchess counties, were sold at a public auction by New York's Commissioners of Forfeiture during the Revolution.
+In 1786, the state of New York passed a law emancipating all enslaved people whose masters' property had been confiscated; the law predated all other emancipation-related landmark events in the United States.

 Philipse Manor Hall was occupied by various families throughout the 19th century.
 In 1868, the building became Yonkers' municipal center (as Village Hall, and later, as City Hall) and remained such until 1908.
-During this period, an elaborate monument to those Yonkers natives who had died during the American Civil War was installed on the east lawn (1891).
+During this period, an elaborate monument to those Yonkers natives who had died during the American Civil War was installed on the east lawn.
+Called the Soldiers and Sailors Monument, it was erected in 1891.

 By 1908, the growing complexity of city government had made the building nearly obsolete as a government center.
 Public meetings were held, and options such as adding wings onto the building and tearing it down outright were discussed.
 The question became moot when Eva Smith Cochran, matriarch of a wealthy local carpet milling family, stepped in and donated $50,000 to the city as a nominal reimbursement for their care of the building during the previous 40 years.
 This allowed the city to turn ownership of the building over to the State of New York.
 Between that time and the 1960s, the building was owned by the state but cared for by the American Scenic and Historic Preservation Society.
 Since the dissolution of the Society, the building is owned, maintained and curated by the New York State Office of Parks, Recreation and Historic Preservation.